Last Updated October 20, 2023 (originally published September 26, 2014)

 The following are some common myths that you may hear from clients or potential clients or read about in popular media.
 Your job is to sift through these types of statements and look for the evidence—which, in this case, you will not find.?

-People with a mesomorph body type (and the other body types) should eat certain foods while avoiding others.
+People with an endomorph body type (and the other body types) should eat certain foods while avoiding others.
 The best approach to nutrition is to find a healthy eating plan that the client can stick to over the long haul.
 There are no hard and fast rules.
 And, the negatively worded guidance to “avoid” a favorite or preferred food is not likely to lead to success.?

-The three somatotype classifications made their debut in the 1940s, courtesy of Dr. W.H.
-Sheldon—a psychologist who brought them into the limelight through his book, The Varieties of Human Physique.
-Dr. Sheldon's objective was to categorize individuals based on how closely they aligned with the three body types and then draw connections to traits like temperament and even criminal tendencies.
+The introduction of the three somatotype classifications can be traced back to the 1940s when Dr. W.H.
+Sheldon, a psychologist, brought them into the spotlight in his book, The Varieties of Human Physique.
+Dr. Sheldon aimed to categorize individuals based on how closely they aligned with the three body types, linking these types to traits such as temperament and even criminal tendencies.

-While Dr. Sheldon's theories related to constitutional psychology sparked controversy, his work’s enduring impact on physical education and the fitness industry is undeniable.
-However, this original method of categorization undermines the essence of personalized coaching and programming, which are integral components of effective health coaching and personal training.
+While Dr. Sheldon's work in constitutional psychology stirred controversy, its enduring impact on physical education and the fitness industry is undeniable.
+This method of categorization undermines the essence of personalized coaching and programming, which are fundamental aspects of effective health coaching and personal training.
 Relying solely on body types for decisions also opens the door to racial and cultural stereotypes.
 For instance, associating a particular race with higher endomorphy may lead to misguided assumptions about personality traits linked to body fat, perpetuating stereotypes like laziness, selfishness and a lack of self-control.

-This serves as an excellent example of implicit bias that health coaches and exercise professionals must make ongoing efforts to recognize and address in their work.
-Unfortunately, individuals often attach personality traits to the three body types, fostering positive feelings for mesomorphs and ectomorphs while harboring negative stereotypes for endomorphs.
+This serves as a poignant example of implicit bias that health coaches and exercise professionals must actively recognize and address in their work.
+Unfortunately, individuals attribute personality traits to the three body types, fostering positive stereotypes for mesomorphs and ectomorphs while harboring negative stereotypes for endomorphs.

-Categorizing people into the three somatotypes should not overshadow an individualized, client-centered approach to behavior change, as this practice provides no insight into how a person will respond to diet and exercise, let alone anything about their personality, temperament or level of self-control.
-A person's appearance should not dictate their macronutrient balance, the number of reps in a resistance-training set or their overall goals.
-Instead, let each client's unique goals and values guide your programming and approach to long-term lifestyle change.
+Somatotyping should not replace an individualized, client-centered approach to behavior change, as it provides no insight into how a person will respond to diet and exercise, let alone anything about their personality, temperament or self-control.
+A person's appearance alone should not dictate their macronutrient balance, the number of reps in a resistance-training set, or their overall goals.
+Instead, let each client's unique goals and values guide your programming and approach to behavior change and long-term adherence.
 As a health coach or exercise professional, your objective is to deliver a tailored plan for each client, and making assumptions without evidence will only hinder that process.

 Check out this course to explore how you can identify and address your implicit biases and strengthen your communication skills: Taking Action with ACE: Practicing Equity, Diversity and Inclusion as a Health and Fitness Professional?(worth 0.3 ACE CECs).